 Miyazaki said that the name ‘Elden Ring’ is a “mysterious concept that defines the world itself” and that the fact it has been shattered will be one of the important themes of the game.

 With all this talk of ancient rings, it’s hard to ignore comparisons to Lord of the Rings.
-But until we get more details we’re left to speculate on the mysteries of the Elden Ring.
+But really, the parallels to every Dark Souls game are stark.

 Elden Ring: Gameplay